-Meet Deep Ellum pioneer and founder/owner of The Door & The Prophet Bar/Theatre Gallery
+Meet Deep Ellum Pioneer/Founder of The Door, The Prophet Bar and Theatre Gallery

 Russell David Hobbs is a controversial character.
 From obscure suburban beginnings, Russell was thrust into the spotlight as he founded the Theatre Gallery and The Prophet Bar and pioneered Dallas’ influential Deep Ellum scene.
 The cool art scene that Deep Ellum was in the late nineteen eighty’s and nineties produced such bands as the New Bohemians, Rev. Horton Heat, The Old 97’s, Bowling For Soup and many more.
 After his highly visible conversion to Christ, Russell testified of his meeting the Living God which stirred up much controversy.
 A few years later he left the city to spend several years in the wilderness where he received greater revelation of God’s character and a vision to bridge the gap between the church and the “secular” world.
 From this season also came his book entitled “In the Power of His Resurrection”.
 The Dallas Morning News once referred to Hobbs as Dallas’ most famous born-again Christian.